Prerequisites

 5. Test Environment

-- Sandbox Instance: For testing integrations without affecting production data
+- Sandbox instance: test integrations without affecting production data

 Always build and test Zaps in a sandbox environment before deploying to production.
 This prevents accidental data corruption or duplication.